HenryDashwood/dot-files/dockerfiles/README.md

 docker start -ai [CONTAINER_ID]
 ```

-If you want to use the image in other images you will need to tag it
+If you want to use the image in other images you will need to tag it:

 ```shell
 docker tag [IMAGE_ID] henrydashwood/[NAME]